Vincenzoos/CrunchyCravingsEcom/README.md

 bin/cake migrations seed --seed ContentBlocksSeed
 ```

-This application was developed by Team068 using the CakePHP framework.
+This application was developed by UGIE Team068 using the CakePHP framework.